 Doctor Curtuis was fascinated by wax modelling, and was very good at it.
 When Marie was just four years old, the doctor abandoned the medical profession and moved to Paris to set up a studio.
 Two years later, once a house and work were established, Dr.Curtuis sent for Marie and her mother.

-There is nothing to suggest that Marie’s mother was anything other than simply a housekeeper, though it is of note that the doctor sent for her rather than take on a French housekeeper.
-Perhaps he had tried a French one and it hadn’t worked out.
+There is nothing to suggest that Marie’s mother was anything other than simply a housekeeper, though it is of note that the doctor sent for her rather than take on a Parisian housekeeper.
+Perhaps he had tried one and it hadn’t worked out.
 It is clear, however, that the doctor was very fond of Marie, and this is probably the reason why he sent for them.

 Certainly, Marie regarded the doctor as a father-figure, and he was her guardian and mentor.

 Meanwhile, Curtuis’ waxworks had built up a considerable following.
 These were days when the vast majority of the population couldn’t read or write, and those that could read and write were limited to the classics, the bible and poetry.
 Illustrations were of massive importance, not just for those who couldn’t read but to lighten the tedious text of the time.
 The wax figures created by Curtuis brought a whole new dimension of entertainment and learning to the general populace, and in 1776, when Marie was 15, the studio moved, by royal demand, to the Palace of Versailles.

 Marie proved to be a talented and enthusiastic student.
 Her first figure, when she was just 15, was a wax portrait of the philosopher, Voltaire.
 By the time the French Revolution came around, in 1789, Marie had become a firm favourite in the royal family.